Unknownfanzh/Note-app-MERN2.0/README.md

 - **Interactive UI**:
   - View all notes in a visually appealing format
   - Edit and delete buttons for each individual note

+## Features2.0 (New Release)

+- **Reversed Displaying Order**:
+  - Displaying the most recent notes at the forefront
+  - Reposition the editing area to precede saved notes
+- **Scalability**:
+  - Using Redis for cache to improve overall application performance
+- **Accessibility**:
+  - Full accessibility for screen readers and comprehensive keyboard navigation
+  - Implement placeholders to enhance usability, providing users with visual cues
+- **Visual Optimization**:
+  - Typography and color palette
+  - Redesign layout to ensure alignment and proximity principles

 ## Technologies Used